MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 The planner of a company, such as a purchaser or a production planner is presumed to be the user of the planning system.
 The planning system assists the user by performing the extensive but rather straightforward calculations of a plan.
 The user can then concentrate on solving the more difficult problems, such as when things differ from normal.

 The planning system is driven by anticipated and actual customer demand, such as forecast and sales orders.
 Running the planning calculation will result in the application suggesting specific actions for the user to take concerning possible supply from suppliers, assembly or production departments, or transfers from other warehouses.
-These suggested actions could be to create new supply orders, such as purchase or works orders.
+These suggested actions could be to create new supply orders, such as purchase or production orders.
 If supply orders already exist, the suggested actions could be to increase or expedite the orders to meet the changes in demand.

 Another goal of the planning system is to ensure that the inventory does not grow unnecessarily.
 If demand decreases, the planning system will suggest that the user postpone, decrease in quantity, or cancel existing supply orders.